lhpegnolatto/plutto/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL-3.0 License.
 See `LICENSE.md` for more information.